Current Civil Division Operations

 POSTPONEMENT COURT.
 Daily postponement court is being conducted by remote electronic means.
 Please call the Civil Assignment Office (410-333-3755) well in advance of 1:45 p.m. to provide the information for the postponement request.
 That office will give instructions on when and how the matter will be heard.

-Many motions hearings on the chambers and fast track dockets are being heard by telephone conference call pursuant to Maryland Rules 2-802 and 2-803.
+REMOTE ELECTRONIC HEARINGS.
+Most hearings on the chambers and fast track dockets continue to be heard by remote electronic means pursuant to Maryland Rules 2-802 and 2-803 using Zoom for Government, subject to objections made under those rules.
 If a hearing is to be conducted in this way, the court will contact the parties with the conference call information.

 CIVIL DISCOVERY MOTIONS.
 Administrative Order 2020-07 has been rescinded, and the virtual filing of civil discovery motions has been discontinued.
 All civil discovery motions must now be filed in paper form only with the Clerk’s Office, by mail or in person.
 Please continue to make sure these filings distinguish between emergency and non-emergency matters.